 The Apostle Paul begins chapter 3 by referencing “the last days.”
 This begs the question… Does Paul expect Timothy to be someone living under the opposition spoke of in Scripture?
 It is quite possible.
 Paul was always expecting Christ to return even though he counseled wisdom in such matters (1 and 2 Thessalonians).

-Timothy in these verses is given details by how to structure his way of life and what to look for of those that will stray.
+Timothy in these verses is given details on how to structure his way of life and what to look for in those that will stray.
 Others may not “stray” so much as they are simply evil and will have influence with people around them.